cloudscribe/sample-idserver/README.md

 This client uses [Google Polymer](https://www.polymer-project.org/) for the UI and authenticates against the root tenant of the OPServer, so you can use the Tenant1 test users.

 This sample is almost identitcal to Tenant1SpaPolymer, except that it consumes an API that lives in the OPServer project.
-Thus client project is an ASP.NET Core web application but it only serves static files, it doesn't have any controllers of its own.
+This client project is an ASP.NET Core web application but it only serves static files, it doesn't have any controllers of its own.
 The main reason for this project is to show the flexibility that the apis and clients and the OpServer can be separate web apps or they can also be combined, ie the apis can be in the same app as the OpServer, in the same app as the client side code, or completely separate applications at different urls.

 ##### Tenant2SpaPolymer http://localhost:5011/